kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

 **User Goal:** To quickly and easily find and book a kite surfing lesson that matches their skill level and schedule.

 **Approach:** Single-Page Booking (in a Modal).
+> [!NOTE]
+> **Pending User Validation:** This approach is a proposal.
+The final interaction model will be confirmed collaboratively.

 This approach is chosen for its speed and efficiency, allowing the user to book a lesson without losing the context of their search results.

 **Flow Steps:**